-Whenever I teach a Bible passage for the first time, I always learn something... even if I've heard sermons preached on the passage or heard it taught in Sunday school for years.
-That was my experience with this weekend's Bible story from Exodus.
+Whenever I teach a Bible passage for the first time, I always learn something... even if I've heard sermons preached on the passage or heard it taught in Sunday School for years.
+That was my experience one weekend with a Bible story from Exodus.

-For this past week's lesson, the children's ministry curriculum we use covered the first nine plagues against Egypt from Exodus 7:14-10:29.
+The children's ministry curriculum we used covered the first nine plagues against Egypt from Exodus 7:14-10:29.
 I've always imagined King Pharaoh, that evil snake, as an angry man with sharp teeth who shakes his defiant fist in God's face.
 He does act that way sometimes (Ex.
 5:1-5).
 What shocked me in the story was just how religious Pharaoh sounds after he encounters God.
 Read that again.
 When Pharaoh encounters God, he becomes increasingly religious.
-Consider this evidence:
+Consider this:

 - After the second plague (frogs), Pharaoh summons Moses and Aaron, and he asks them to pray: "Pray to the LORD to take the frogs away from me and my people" (Ex.
 8:9).

 - After the third plague (dense swarms of flies), Pharaoh asks Moses and Aaron to pray for him: "I will let you go to offer sacrifices to the LORD your God in the wilderness, but you must not go very far.
 Now pray for me" (Ex.
 8:28).

 - After the seventh plague (the hailstorm), Pharaoh confesses, "This time I have sinned.
 The LORD is in the right, and I am my people are in the wrong" (Ex.
 9:27).